prophets-of-tron/into-the-woods/README.md

 ## Development setup

 This game is built in the [Godot game engine](https://godotengine.org/), so you will need that installed.
-Then, just clone the repo, and start open-sourcing.
+Then, just clone and start open-sourcing.

 <!--## Release History